Marriott International: Marriott International

 Marriott International, Inc. was formed in 1993 when Marriott Corporation split into two companies: Marriott International, Inc., which franchises and manages properties, and Host Marriott Corporation (now Host Hotels & Resorts), which owns properties.

 In 1995, Marriott was the first hotel company to offer online reservations.

-In April 1995, Marriott acquired a 49% interest in The Ritz-Carlton Hotel Company.
-Marriott believed that it could increase sales and profit margins for The Ritz-Carlton, a troubled chain with many properties either losing money or barely breaking even.
+In April 1995, Marriott acquired a 49% interest in the Ritz-Carlton Hotel Company.
+Marriott believed that it could increase sales and profit margins for the Ritz-Carlton, a troubled chain with many properties either losing money or barely breaking even.
 The cost to Marriott was estimated to have been about $200 million in cash and assumed debt.
-The next year, Marriott spent $331 million to acquire The Ritz-Carlton, Atlanta, and buy a majority interest in two properties owned by William Johnson, a real estate developer who had purchased The Ritz-Carlton, Boston in 1983 and expanded his Ritz-Carlton holdings over the next twenty years.
-Ritz-Carlton expanded into the timeshare market.
-Ritz Carlton benefited from Marriott's reservation system and buying power.
-In 1998, Marriott acquired majority ownership of The Ritz-Carlton.
+The next year, Marriott spent $331 million to acquire the Ritz-Carlton, Atlanta, and buy a majority interest in two properties owned by William Johnson, a real estate developer who had purchased the Ritz-Carlton, Boston, in 1983 and expanded his Ritz-Carlton holdings over the next 20 years.
+Ritz-Carlton expanded into the timeshare market; it benefited from Marriott's reservation system and buying power.
+In 1998, Marriott acquired majority ownership of the Ritz-Carlton.

 In 1997, the company acquired the Renaissance Hotels and Ramada brands from Chow Tai Fook Group and its associate company, New World Development.
 Marriott International also signed an agreement to manage hotels owned by New World Development.
-The same year the company also got into the home cleaning business by starting a new venture dubbed HomeSolutions.
+The same year the company also got into the home-cleaning business by starting a new venture dubbed HomeSolutions.

 In 2001, the Marriott World Trade Center was destroyed during the September 11 attacks.

 In 2002, CTF Hotel Holdings Inc., a company that owns a hotel in Hong Kong managed by Marriott, sued Marriott alleging that Marriott engaged in extortion and bribery.
 According to the allegations, Marriott contracted to receive audio-visual services from Molloy.
-Marriott paid an inflated amount to Molloy and pocketed the 1.7 million dollars above its fee.
+Marriott paid an inflated amount to Molloy and pocketed the $1.7 million above its fee.
 Marriott had to return the money to CTF Hotel.
 CTF Hotel also accused Marriott of accepting bribes from suppliers.

-In 2003, the company completed the corporate spin-off of its senior living properties (now part of Sunrise Senior Living) and Marriott Distribution Services.
+In 2003, the company completed the corporate spin-off of its senior-living properties (now part of Sunrise Senior Living) and Marriott Distribution Services.
 In the same year, the owners of the Marriott-operated, Town Hotels, sued Marriott for breach of contract, breach of fiduciary duty, negligence, and fraud.
 They claimed that Marriott along with the Avendra hotel chain violated West Virginia law by contracting with vendors and receiving "sponsorship fees" from them to provide services to Town Hotels, when according to the contract, Marriott was forbidden to profit from the contract except for management fees.

-In 2004, the company sold its right to the Ramada brand to Cendant, acquired in 1997.
+In 2004, the company sold its right to the Ramada brand, acquired in 1997, to Cendant.

 In 2005, Marriott International and Marriott Vacation Club International were two of the 53 entities that contributed the maximum of $250,000 to the Second inauguration of George W. Bush.

 On July 19, 2006, Marriott implemented a smoking ban in all buildings it operated in the United States and Canada, effective September of that year.